Home>Teachings

 Scripture Readings

-Sunday of the Eleventh Week
+Saturday of the Twenty-Fourth Week

 Epistle: